|Nutritional Guidelines (per serving)|

 This simple sautée is an easy way to bring out the fresh flavor of fiddlehead ferns.
 The savory richness of golden garlic, should you choose to use it, highlights their naturally grassy flavor.

-As always with sauteing, heat the pan first, then add the oil or butter to coat the pan, then toss in the ferns.
+As always with sauteing, heat the pan first and then add the oil or butter to coat the pan before tossing in the ferns.
 You may be tempted to cook them just a bit and keep them crisp but know that fully cooking fiddleheads reduces the chance of food poisoning from these wild-grown delicacies.

 If using the garlic or shallot, peel it and slice it very thinly.
 Don't chop or mince them: slicing and ending up with bigger pieces will keep their pungent aroma from overwhelming the delicate flavor of these pretty ferns.